susanev/uw-stars-cse/syllabus.md

 * Software install information: <https://courses.cs.washington.edu/courses/cse142/16su/working_at_home.shtml>

-Students are expected to check Slack and GitHub daily for announcements, discussions, and assignments.
+Students are expected to check Slack and GitHub daily for announcements, and discussions.

 ## Textbooks
 ### Required